Sessional/AloftModLoader/README.md

+> [!IMPORTANT]
+> This repository was rehomed into the [Aloft Mods repository](https://github.com/Sessional/AloftMods) to improve the workflow experience.

 # AloftModLoader
 A mod loader for Aloft to facilitate content-only asset bundle mods for Aloft.
 AloftModLoader aims to erase the boiler plate of creating a content only and plugs content directly into Aloft dynamically at run time.